Galaxia-Missions-Systems/mobius-sandbox-clients/readme.md

 _NOTE_: Any further attempt to proceed without authentication will lead to issues proceeding with the script.

-## 3. Cloning the private `mobius-sandbox` repo
+### 3. Running the `./continue.sh` script
+After SSH key generation is complete, a `continue.sh` script will appear in the working directory.
+This is intended to be run _only_ after authentication at GALAXIA has been complete by the POC.

-The next step involves cloning the private `mobius-sandbox` repo -- this is why proper authentication is important.
+This script will automatically clone the private `mobius-sandbox` repo -- this is why proper authentication is important.

 ![Step 3 of bootstrap.sh](/img/3.jpg)

 This repo contains the Dockerfiles and scripts required to develop within the Mobius Sandbox.

+From there, the `continue.sh` script will also handle the following steps.

-## 4. Building the Docker container template
+### 4. Building the Docker container template
 Assuming the `mobius-sandbox` repo cloned without issue, a template Docker container (your Mobius Sandbox) will begin building.

 ![Step 4 of bootstrap.sh](/img/4.jpg)